-For you to be able to change to your SSL certificate on the DCO server, it needs to be an Apache 2.x/PEM format certificate consisting of two files (*.key, *.crt).
+To change the certificate on the DCO server, your SSL certificate be an Apache 2.x/PEM format certificate consisting of two files: *.key and *.crt.

 It is best practice to disable access to the web clients before starting to update any certificates to ensure no client is connected with a false certificate.

-In a cluster setup, certificates can only be uploaded to the master but are automatically synchronized to the slave.
+In a cluster setup (not supported in DCO 8.3.x), certificates can only be uploaded to the master but are automatically synchronized to the slave.

 If your setup includes a disaster recovery node and you need a certificate on it, upload certificates to the DR server in the same way as for a standalone server.

 A password protected key is not supported.
 Strip the password from the key before uploading it.

 If your certificate chain requires an intermediate certificate, append it to the .cert file.
 When appending, ensure you include everything, including the lines: "